 Laboratory testing for cobalamin deficiency in megaloblastic anemia

 How to test for pernicious anemia then?
-If you have been diagnosed with B12 deficiency and would like to find out if it’s full blown pernicious anemia (where your body is unable to absorb B12 unless you inject), there are some useful tests to help you.
+If you have been diagnosed with B12 deficiency and would like to determine if it’s due to pernicious anemia – a condition in which your body struggles to absorb B12 from the stomach – there are several useful tests.

 Which Pernicious Anemia Test to Do?